craigtaub/nodejs-orgs/README.md

 ### WinterCG
 - "Web-interoperable Runtimes Community Group"
 - Javascript runtime standards (mainly server)
+- Common API's and things available in the runtime.
+- So we dont have to just rely on NodeJS.

 ### ECMAScript/ES
 - Scripting language for the standard ECMA-262 (see ECMA section)